-- Performance criteria against each dAIS level; - Annual benchmark events, World Championships, and other key selection events that may be considered as part of their assessment/reassessment process; - How the NSO will deal with Team and Relay athlete nominations for dAIS support; - Any additional performance standards or progression benchmarks that athletes will need to meet at each Athlete Categorisation level to be nominated for dAIS support; - Any qualifying criteria to assess athletes' performances against the depth of competition at events being used for assessment; - Any other non-performance-related factors that may be determining factors in the level of dAIS support offered; - Associated Policies for dAIS eligibility, including Injury, Illness, Pregnancy, and Transition policies; and - Appeals process.
+- Performance criteria against each dAIS level; - Annual benchmark events (i.e. World Championships), and other key selection events that may be considered as part of their assessment/reassessment process; - Any additional performance standards or progression benchmarks that athletes will need to meet at each Athlete Categorisation level to be nominated for dAIS support; - Any qualifying criteria to assess athletes' performances against the depth of competition at events being used for assessment; - Any other non-performance-related factors that may be determining factors in the level of dAIS support offered; - Associated Policies for dAIS eligibility, including Injury, Illness, Pregnancy, and Transition policies; and - · Appeals process.